Oxaide

 Global investor-grade battery diligence

-BESS technical due diligence for buyers who care about the real asset, not the polished deck
+BESS technical due diligence for buyers who need the real asset story

-Oxaide helps investors, lenders, and asset teams test whether reported battery health matches commercially usable reality.
-The goal is simple: price the asset based on evidence, not vendor optimism.
+Oxaide helps investors, lenders, and asset teams test whether reported battery health matches commercially usable reality, so pricing and downside assumptions are set from evidence, not vendor optimism.

 What serious buyers need answered